 Make Aloe Vera Juices to Boost Your Health

-Edited by Nerissa Avisado, Eng, Anonymous, Alma and 1 other
+Edited by Nerissa Avisado, Eng, Alma, essencial and 2 others

 Aloe Vera is among the most adored plant that almost every kitchen garden must have.
 It has been called by many names - "plant of immortality," "miracle plant," and "medical plant" - each denotes its power to heal human afflictions.